savi09/StockMarketAnalysis/README.md

 ## VBA Description
-The VBA script loops through all stocks on each tab and creates a table on each worksheet that calculates yearly change, percent change, and total stock volume by ticker
+The VBA script loops through all stocks on each tab and creates a table on each worksheet that calculates yearly change, percent change, and total stock volume by ticker.
+If yearly change was greater than 0, the cell is green.
+If it was less than 0, the cell is red.